Steve-Muchemi/Frontend-Kodip/README.md

-# KODIP React Frontend App
+# KODISWIFT React Frontend App

-Welcome to the KODIP React Frontend App!
-This project utilizes React and follows a structured approach to manage components and assets.
+Welcome to the KODISWIft React Frontend App!
+This project utilizes ReactJS, SocketIO and follows a structured approach to manage components and assets.
 Kindly adhere to the guidelines below for contributions to maintain consistency.

 ## Project Structure